yesh02/CRIMINAL-DETECTION-SYSTEM/README.md

 ## Future Work

-Integration with additional biometric identification methods.
+-Integration with additional biometric identification methods.

-Enhancement of facial recognition accuracy under varying conditions.
+-Enhancement of facial recognition accuracy under varying conditions.

-Expansion of the system to support multi-camera setups.
+-Expansion of the system to support multi-camera setups.

-Addressing ethical and privacy concerns in facial recognition technology.
+-Addressing ethical and privacy concerns in facial recognition technology.

 ## Acknowledgements